Increase 3 times your chances of landing an offer Register ×

 Next Steps

 Of course, you won't be given a job just for choosing the right tie.
-Everything we have said here is all just setting in place the basic conditions for a good interview.
-If you want to land a consulting job it will first and foremost be because you ace your case and fit interviews.
+Everything we have said here is just setting in place the basic conditions for a good interview.
+If you want to land a consulting job, it will first and foremost be because you ace your case and fit interviews.

 The single best place to learn absolutely everything you need to know to ace both case and fit interviews is our MCC Academy course.
 Nothing will get you fully up to speed more efficiently!
-There, we cover all the background skills and knowledge you'll need, plus how to deploy them to solve cases using our problem driven structure method.
+There, we cover all the background skills and knowledge you'll need, plus how to deploy them to solve cases using our Problem Driven Structure method.
 The course also includes a comprehensive set of lessons on how to prep for fit interview.
-Teaching is delivered in high quality, animated video lessons (with several available to preview here) and accompanied by exercises to help you ingrain and master what you learn.
+Teaching is delivered in high-quality, animated video lessons (with several available to preview here) and accompanied by exercises to help you ingrain and master what you learn.

 Similar articles